 Ask any songwriter how she so perfectly captures emotions in her songs and she’ll tell you, “I feel.”
 I take note of how it feels to have my heart broken or to hold a new baby in my arms.
 I stand on the edge of a cliff and notice how it feels to have my toes dangling over the edge and I stand in a corner and feel alone in a room full of people.
 Sometimes I sit on a swing and pump my feet as hard as I can to remember how it feels to fly.

-Ask any dancer how he makes you believe he’s dancing in the snow and he’ll say, “I tap into the experience.”
+Ask any dancer how he makes you believe he’s dancing in the snow and not on a bare stage and he’ll say, “I tap into the experience.”
 I go outside when the first flurries fall and stretch out my bare arms to feel the flakes land on my skin or I close my eyes and imagine a world of white and cold.
 I turn down the heat in my apartment while I practice, and on the night of the performance, I try to remember everything I’ve ever known about cold and snow and beauty and belonging.

 All it takes to be a great artist is to be aware, to take note of the world around you, not rush through it or past it.
 We all know how to notice.
 We did it all the time when we were babies and toddlers.
 We noticed everything then.
 It’s still in us, we just have to remember how.
 Try it now.
 Look around the room.
 What do you see, hear, smell, taste, touch?
 And now, how do those things make you feel?
 In that connection lies your art.

 If you like this post, please share